HyperOffice

-HyperOffice is a privately held American corporation based in Rockville, Maryland, that offers web collaboration, online meeting, web conferencing, online database and email marketing applications to the small and mid-sized business segment.
-Their flagship product is the HyperOffice Collaboration Suite, which contains integrated tools including business email, mobile mail, document collaboration, intranet/extranet publishing, contact management, calendaring, task management, forums, and other applications.
+HyperOffice is a privately held American corporation based in Rockville, Maryland.
+Founded in 1999, it offers web collaboration, online meeting, web conferencing, online database and email marketing applications to small and mid-sized companies, particularly healthcare, public-sector, and education.
+Its flagship product is the HyperOffice Collaboration Suite, whose integrated tools include business email, mobile mail, document collaboration, intranet/extranet publishing, contact management, calendaring, task management, forums, and other applications.

-HyperOffice is a paid service, and as of 2009, the company has served around 300,000 customers worldwide..
-HyperOffice is specialized in 3 types of industry: Healthcare, Public Sector and Education.

-The company was funded during the dot-com bubble of 1998–2000 and subsequently changed its name to WebOS and adopted the primary goal of developing a web-based operating system, taking focus off its collaboration products.
-In 2002, however, the company re-opened its doors as HyperOffice to concentrate on its collaboration products again.
+The company was founded during the dot-com bubble of 1998–2000.
+It eventually changed its name to WebOS and focused on developing a web-based operating system instead of collaboration products.
+In 2002, the company re-opened its doors as HyperOffice with a renewed focus on collaboration products.

-The company has its headquarters located in Rockville, Maryland.

 History

 HyperOffice was founded in 1999 by Drew Morris and Shervin Pishevar.
 The lead angel investor was Strategic Technology Investors, co-managed by Roy Morris and Steve Zecola, two former telecom executives.
 It was one of the earliest incarnations of hosted groupware, along with sites such as Jump.com (bought by Microsoft), When.com (bought by AOL), and Hotoffice (which failed but was restarted).
 It was amongst the early few companies to offer software-as-a-service (SaaS), a popular and emergent approach to application deployment today.
-Also, its later incarnation, WebOS, had a contribution in the emergence of the rich Internet language known as Ajax.
+Also, its later incarnation, WebOS, had a contribution in the emergence of the Ajax web-programming techniques.

-The product was originally launched as a free service and targeted toward individuals and small businesses.
+The product was originally launched as a free service targeted at individuals and small businesses.
 It enjoyed modest success and was soon funded by a group of private investors.

 WebOS

-While HyperOffice was building out its collaboration functions, a young Swedish programmer, Fredrik Malmer released a web site known as webos.org to demonstrate the power of a web-based desktop.
+While HyperOffice was building out its collaboration functions, a young Swedish programmer, Fredrik Malmer, released a web site known as webos.org to demonstrate the power of a web-based desktop.
 The site was immediately heralded for its innovative use of JavaScript and DHTML.
-Within months of its release Malmer was contacted by HyperOffice and joined the company.
+Within months of its release, Malmer was contacted by HyperOffice and joined the company.
 Shortly afterwards the company changed its name to myWebOS.com, a year later it became WebOS.com.